flaming-codes/express-redis-api-starter/README.md

 This is a quickstart for a NodeJS / Express.js / TypeScript / Redis / Lando project.
 It is intended to be used as a starting point for new small projects that want to quickly get up and running with a basic API to access a Redis database.

+It exposes a single endpoint (`/v1/page/[slug]/count`) to INCR a counter for a given slug, By default, the count expires after 4 hours.
+The API therefore enables simple trending statistics for your pages.

 It uses _Lando_ to provide a local development environment that can be started with a single command, `lando start`.

 _Express.js_ is used with _TypeScript_ and a file-based routing system.
 This means that you can add new routes by simply adding a new file to the `src/routes` directory.
 The file name will be used as the route name, and the file contents will be used as the route handler - similar to popular frameworks like _Next.js_.